-Assignment to any of the programs listed below is based upon availability.
+\Assignment to any of the programs listed below is based upon availability.

-Alternative to Suspension Centers:
+Short-Term Alternative to Suspension Centers:

-The primary goal of the Alternative to Suspension Centers is to reduce the number of students who consistently display inappropriate behavior on campus.
+The primary goal of the Short-Term Alternative to Suspension Centers is to reduce the number of students who consistently display inappropriate behavior on campus.
 The program will provide a stable environment for students suspended for one to 10 days for up to Tier III infractions.
 This is a voluntary placement offered instead of suspension; therefore, transportation will not be provided.
 The home school will collaborate with the family and the center to ensure consistency of academic work.
 Course offerings and programs are not as inclusive as those in students' home schools.

-The Long-Term Alternative to Suspension Centers is an assignment for 11-30 days to which transportation will be provided.
+Long-Term Alternative to Suspension Center: